Springfield Garden Club

 Deborah Trickett, owner of The Captured Garden, ptesented her hands-on demonstration to help us take our container gardens from "blah to AAH!"

 Two beautiful planters were be offered for auction and two were given away in a raffle!!!

 For more information about Deborah, visit her website at The Captured Garden

 Mike and Angelina Chute, authors and master rosarians, will showed us how to choose and grow hardy, healthy, and disease resistant roses in our New England home gardens.
 They have fabulous books available for purchase.
 Explore more on their website: rosesolutions.net/index.html

 March 30 - April 2

-An event not to be missed.
-As you wander through the beautiful galleries of the Springfield Museums you will encounter intriguing interpretations of paintings, sculptures, antiquities and more.
-Many of these arrangements will be crafted by our club members.
-Click below for details.
+Once again, this was a spectacular event.
+The beautiful galleries of the Springfield Museums were host to intriguing interpretations of paintings, sculptures, antiquities and more.
+Many of these arrangements were crafted by our club members.

 "Stunning Spring Perennials" Redesigning Our Gardens